Skip to Content

 Notes

-• Homemade vanilla coffee syrup will keep within the refrigerator for about 1 week.
+Homemade vanilla coffee syrup will keep in the refrigerator for at least 2 weeks.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.